 It is anticipated that South Korean scholars will utilize their knowledge to enhance the viability of the South Korean economy through the expansion of educational technology in the fields of international business, international banking, computer science, information technology, research and development, and related fields.
 The program is also designed to interest American scholars in Korea and [...]
 More

 The JWU DECA Scholarship is available to any accepted incoming student who is a past or present member of DECA.
 Recipients are selected based upon participation in organization and transcripts.
-The award is renewable for up to four years and students must participate in and give support to JWU's DECA activities.
+The award is renewable for up to four years and students must participate in, and give support to JWU's DECA activities.
 Award amounts range from $1,000 up to full tuition.
-Applications received before [...]
+Scholarships are awarded on an [...]
 More

 The JWU Family, Career and Community Leaders of America (FCCLA) Scholarship is available to any accepted incoming student who is a past or present member of FCCLA.
 Recipients are selected based upon participation in organization and transcripts.
-The award is renewable for up to four years and recipients must participate in and give support to JWU's FCCLA activities.
-Applications received before [...]
+The award is renewable for up to four years, and recipients must participate in and give support to JWU's FCCLA activities.
+Scholarships are awarded on [...]
 More

 The McConnell Scholars Program is a prestigious enrichment program aimed at Kentucky residents who have demonstrated outstanding leadership potential and are committed to the principles of scholarship, leadership, and service.
 There are 10 awards given each year, and the program has produced more than 200 successful alumni.
 The program is open to Kentucky high school graduates with a minimum 3.5 [...]
 More